interrobang-uk/interrobang/content/privacy.md

 title: How Interrobang uses data
 ---

-Interrobang is a not-for-profit co-operative, registered as a limited company in England and Wales.
+Interrobang is a not-for-profit cooperative, registered as a limited company in England and Wales.
 We run this website and any subdomains.

 We are [Cyber Essentials](https://iasme.co.uk/cyber-essentials/ncsc-certificate-search/) certified.